By-Laws of The Staten Island Interfaith & Community Long Term Recovery Organization

 Section 6.
 President: Powers and Duties.
 The President shall preside at all meetings of the Board and the Executive Committee.
 The President shall have general supervision of the affairs of the Corporation and shall keep the Board fully informed about the activities of the Corporation.
 He or she has the power to sign and execute alone in the name of the Corporation all contracts authorized either generally or specifically by the Board, unless the Board shall specifically require an additional signature.
 The President shall perform all the duties usually incident to the office of the President, and shall perform such other duties as from time to time may be assigned by the Board.

 Section 7.
 Vice-President: Powers and Duties.
-A Vice President shall have such powers and duties as may be assigned to him or her by the Board.
+One or more Vice Presidents shall have such powers and duties as may be assigned to him or her by the Board.
 In the absence of the President, the Vice President(s), in the order designated by the Board, shall perform the duties of the President.

 Section 8.
 Secretary: Powers and Duties.
 The Secretary shall keep the minutes of the Annual Meeting of the Board and all meetings of the Board in books provided for that purpose.
 He or she shall be responsible for the giving and serving of all notices of the Corporation and shall perform all the duties customarily incidental to the office of the Secretary, subject to the control of the Board, and shall perform such other duties as shall from time to time be assigned by the Board.